markbattistella/BezelKit/README.md

 // Output will be 10.0 if the device is not in the JSON data or the bezel is zero
 ```

-If no fallback is set, `CGFloat.BezelKit` defaults to `0.0` when the device-specific bezel size is unavailable.
+If no fallback is set, `CGFloat.deviceBezel` defaults to `0.0` when the device-specific bezel size is unavailable.

 ```swift
 // With no fallback set and zero check disabled